Who are those Mennonites anyway?

 - Here’s a 4-minute video about the Mennonites.

-- For a summary statement of the Confession of Faith in a Mennonite Perspective, please see Confession of Faith.
+- See the summary statement of the Confession of Faith in a Mennonite Perspective.